DOGE: Waste, Fraud, and Abuse in Government are Not the Problem -- Bureaucratic Power is

 The federal bureaucracy had no right to issue a ban on single-stage natural gas furnaces, requiring Americans (starting next year) to make and buy the dual-stage models that cost twice as much.
 But the bureaucracy issued the ban anyway, massively increasing the cost of American housing at a single stroke of the pen.

-The federal bureaucracy had no right to mandate special low-flow shower heads, but they did, forcing plumbing fixture manufacturers to change the way they design bathroom shower fixtures, forcing them to unload their old perfectly-good products at discount and start selling new compliant products at greater cost, often now made abroad.
+The federal bureaucracy had no right to mandate special low-flow shower heads, but they did, forcing plumbing fixture manufacturers to change the way they design bathroom shower fixtures, forcing them to unload their old perfectly-good products at a discount and start selling new compliant products at greater cost, often now made abroad.

 Shall we go on?
 All over the federal government, we find outrageous, unconstitutional, destructive regulations.